 Do not prompt if multiple matches found.
 Automatically downloads all matches.
 This option makes packagesbootstrap completely non-interactive.

 packagesbootstrap in useThere are various potential ways that packagesbootstrap could be used.
-I typically use it either to get a freshly installed machine into shape, to minimise downtime when updating a server, or just as a quick way to update a desktop machine to the latest snapshot.
+I typically use it to minimise downtime when updating a server.
 Such uses tend to look as follows:

 Downloadpackagesbootstrap is released under a BSD / MIT licence.